The undergraduate degree in Japanese emphasizes knowledge and awareness of:

 JPNS 1020 Beginning Japanese 2 (language prerequisite, does not fulfill JPNS major credit requirement) 5

-HIST 1708 Introduction to Japanese History (optional: fulfills 3 credit hour non-JPNS elective) 3
+HIST 1708 Japan from Clay Pots to Robots (optional: fulfills 3 credit hour non-JPNS elective) 3

 Gen. Ed.
 Distribution course (example: Natural Sciences) 3